cloudfoundry/cf-mysql-release/docs/proxy.md

 In cf-mysql-release, [Switchboard](https://github.com/cloudfoundry-incubator/switchboard) is used to proxy TCP connections to healthy MariaDB nodes.

 A proxy is used to gracefully handle failure of MariaDB nodes.
-Use of a proxy permits transparent failover to other nodes within the cluster in the event of a node failure.
+Use of a proxy permits very fast, unambiguous failover to other nodes within the cluster in the event of a node failure.

 When a node becomes unhealthy, the proxy re-routes all subsequent connections to a healthy node.
 All existing connections to the unhealthy node are closed.